ruanjian0821/data_generation/README.md

   https://github.com/sobotka/blender/blob/82e719ff8764da6c48ba3de4e5c11226953002e8/build_files/build_environment/install_deps.sh

 Run install_deps.sh to generate the cmake options.
 For example, build all libraries except for opensubdivision, opencollada and ffmpeg:

 > ./blender/build_files/build_environment/install_deps.sh --source ./ --threads=4 --with-all --skip-osd --skip-ffmpeg

-When using cmake, use the following python options (in addition to any other options returned from the command above that you need):
+When using cmake, use the following python options (in addition to any other options returned from the command above that you need, and the folder "build" and the folde "blender" should be under the same directory):

 >  cmake -DPYTHON_VERSION=3.5 -DPYTHON_ROOT_DIR=~/.pyenv/versions/3.5.1 ../blender